shreyanshshukla1102/shreyanshshukla1102/README.md

 ## About Me
-Software Developer at Link Group - focusing upon BFSI Sector.
+Software Developer at MUFG Pension & Market Services - focusing upon BFSI Sector.
 PEGA CSSA V8.8 / CSA V8.7 certified.
 A Computer Engineering Graduate, and a Tech Enthusiast who is passionate about making open-source more accessible, creating technology to elevate people, and building community where sharing of knowledge is super easy.
 I prefer Python as my Programming Language.

 ## Find me around the web 🌎:
 - Connect with me on <a href="https://www.linkedin.com/in/shreyanshshukla1102/">LinkedIn</a> 💼